Laragear/EmailLogin/README.md

 });
 ```

 Alternatively, you may want to use callback to customize the included Mailable instance.
 The callback receives the `LoginEmail` mailable.
-Inside the callback you're free to modify the mailable to your liking, like changing the view or the destination, or even return a new Mailable.
+Inside the callback you're free to modify the mailable to your liking, like changing the view or the destination, or even return a new Mailable altogether.

 ```php
 use Illuminate\Support\Facades\Route;